While breast cancer overwhelmingly affects women, men also have breast tissue and are at risk of developing breast cancer.

 In the final phase of the International Breast Cancer Program, Dr. Cardoso hopes to initiate a clinical trial to test a combination hormone therapy in men with breast cancer.
 Her team continues to conduct molecular profiling on the more than 500 tumor samples from the retrospective component of the study.

-BCRF researcher Dr. Jose Pablo Leone is launching a study in men with breast cancer to test multiple therapeutic strategies used to treat women, including hormone-targeting drugs and CDK4/6 inhibitors.
-The study will open in late 2022 or early 2023 at Dana-Farber Cancer Institute and then expand to multiple sites throughout the Translational Breast Cancer Research Consortium, a BCRF-supported collective of leading breast cancer sites across the U.S.
+With BCRF support, Dr. Jose Pablo Leone, BCRF researcher and director of Dana-Farber Cancer Institute’s Program for Breast Cancer in Men, is launching a study in men with breast cancer to test multiple therapeutic strategies used to treat women, including hormone-targeting drugs and CDK4/6 inhibitors.
+The study will open at Dana-Farber and then expand to multiple sites throughout the Translational Breast Cancer Research Consortium, a BCRF-supported collective of leading breast cancer sites across the U.S.